 The Charm of Character

 Characters are the main elements of the story that can make it or break it.
 They are the author’s children, their ideas who manifest themselves upon the page.
 But like humans outside the pages, they must have personality and growth.
-There are books where this does not happen amongst the characters.
-Some characters ruin the book for lacking in substance.
+There are books wherecharacters lack substance in their interaction with one another or even in transforming into that ultimate character we are supposed to love (or hate) beyond the last page.
 This Charm has me ask, “Do I enjoy reading about these characters?
 Do they speak to me or leave me wanting to ditch them on the side of a long, begotten road?”

 Book Charm #4

 The Charm of Agility

 Agility.
 Agility can have two different meanings of movement whether graceful or fast-paced.
 There are stories where the story lacks the agility it needs to keep the reader’s attention intact from start to finish.
 There are times I’d like to call this the “Charles Dickens Syndrome” or CDS for short.
 Back then, he earned money per word, hence the length.
 These days, its vastly different.
 There isn’t a need for an Author to suffer from CDS, EVER!
 Alas, some still suffer from this terrible condition.
 However, some may snap out of it later in the book…some.
 This Charm makes me ask, “Will This Book Ever Speed Up?”

 This is an element that can or cannot be valuable to a series.
 There are some series where this isn’t needed but if this element is used, it must be used correctly.
 Not too gushy or ridiculous.
 Not obsessive or stalker-esque.
 Pure, innocent, and understood romance.
 Question: “Does this element make me long for it in my life, cringe, or ship the couple in question?”

 The short, sweet explanation of this element is if the novel/series in question is worthy to be remembered, discussed, or shared amongst the book community and beyond.
 This Charm is ALWAYS in play when I review my books.

 Book Charm #7